 LUC x Firstdraft Online Exhibition

-LUC is an artist-led initiative supporting artists with and without disabilities, particularly those with high support needs.
+Little Umbrella Collective (LUC) is an artist-led initiative supporting artists with and without disabilities, particularly those with high support needs.
 Born from a shared recognition of systemic gaps within the arts and disability sectors, our mission is to create equitable pathways for marginalised artists to thrive professionally.

 We operate as a collaborative, mentorship-based community where lived experience and creative practice intersect to form accessible models of making, exhibiting and learning.
 Our collective brings together practicing artists, curators and support workers who are also artists, co-creating through deep listening, mutual care and experimental approaches to materials.
 Alongside visual art, we also create collaborative videos and produce music, expanding our practice into sound, movement and screen-based storytelling.